Delay after alarm puts California spill response in question

 Amplify Energy’s emergency response plan fora major oil spill like the one it’s now dealing with in coastal Southern California depended heavily on a quick shutdown of the San Pedro Bay Pipeline if its sensors picked up a sudden loss of pressure.
-That’s not what happened, investigators revealed Tuesday.
+That’s not what happened, investigators said.

 The Houston-based company took another three hours to notify the U.S. Coast Guard’s National Response Center for oil spills, investigators said, further slowing the response to an accident for which Amplify workers spent years preparing.